Programme/Approved Electives for 2020/21

 This course aims to consolidate students' existing language skills and further develop listening, speaking, reading and writing skills in Japanese.

 Intended Learning Outcomes

-understand main points of clear standard speech on familiar matters. will be achieved by assessments: 1,4understand texts that consist mainly of high-frequency everyday language. will be achieved by assessments: 1,2enter into conversation on topics that are familiar, of personal interest or pertinent to everyday life. will be achieved by assessments: 3describe experiences and events, dreams, hopes and ambitions, by connecting phrases in a simple way. will be achieved by assessments: 1,2,3write simple connected text on familiar topics. will be achieved by assessments: 1,2demonstrate an understanding of socio-linguistic codes including register difference. will be achieved by assessments: 1,2,3,4develop and reflect upon strategies for successful language learning will be achieved by assessments: 1
+understand main points of clear standard speech on familiar matters: 1enter into conversation on topics that are familiar, of personal interest or pertinent to everyday life: 1describe experiences and events, dreams, hopes and ambitions, by connecting phrases in a simple way: 1,2write simple connected text on familiar topics: 2demonstrate an understanding of socio-linguistic codes including register difference: 1,2understand texts that consist mainly of high-frequency everyday language: 1,2

 Description of Module Assessment

 Spoken interaction assessmentA 6-7 minute spoken interaction assessment to test speaking (productive) and listening (receptive) skills.
 Task may include role play, presentation, question and answer, description and similar.
 If assessments are organised in pairs or groups individual marks will be awarded to each student and the total time allowed will be 5-6 minutes per student.2: Exam weighted 50%

 1 hour reading/writing examExamination testing writing and reading skills and the command of active and passive vocabulary from the topic areas studied.